Quasibound States, Stability and Wave Functions of the Test Fields in the Consistent 4D Einstein-Gauss-Bonnet Gravity: Master Wave Equations

-Next, we need to separate the angular and radial parts of these master equations.
-To do this, we follow the approaches described by Konoplya and Zinhailo \cite{EurPhysJC.80.1049}, Churilova \cite{AnnPhys.427.168425}, and Arag\'{o}n \textit{et al.} \cite{PhysRevD.103.064006}, which have been used to deal with the Maxwell, Klein--Gordon and Dirac equations, respectively.
-Summarizing, after some algebra, the radial parts of the master equations are given as follows.
+In order to solve these master equations, first we need to separate their angular and radial parts.
+To do this, we will follow the approaches described by Konoplya et al. \cite{EurPhysJC.80.1049}, Churilova \cite{AnnPhys.427.168425}, and Arag\'{o}n et al. \cite{PhysRevD.103.064006} to deal with the Maxwell, Klein-Gordon, and Dirac equations, respectively.
+These approaches have the advantage of avoiding square roots of the metric function $f(r)$, so that it will be possible to find analytical solutions for the radial parts.
+However, these approaches involve too much algebra, so let us summarize it as follows.